 - This Sluggy Freelance strip invokes this trope thanks to an alien race where the males look an awful lot like human females.
 Rather than being grossed out that they were drooling over a guy, Torg and Riff keep right on staring at his breasts.
 "Could you jump up and down for us, mister?"

 - Cale from Looking for Group is often referred to as "she" by Richard when the latter is still getting to know him, even after he's well aware that Cale is male.
+Aside from Richard's mocking, Cale's effeminate appearance continues to be used as a Running Gag with other characters as well.

 - My Life In Blue: "Your mom looks like a girl.
 Ooo."